 Grape Harvesting and Wine Tasting

 That afternoon was the classic example of why I enjoy travel; it all has to do with being surrounded by great company, experiencing new things and enjoying incredible food and drink.
 Check.
-Check.
-Check 🙂
+Mate.
+Over 🙂

 Hot Air Balloon Ride